 - If you are in serious grid-down environment and you are truly expecting the real possibility of criminal home invaders that might deploy in teams there are a couple additional steps you might consider –

 - Be able to place a trip hazard about 40” inside the door you are trying to secure.
-If the door is breached completely open and they come running in there is a high likelihood that they might trip over the 2”x12” board placed on it end and secured to it isn’t easily kicked over.
-Most people don’t step 12″ in height when they walk…trip!
+If the door is breached completely open and they come running in there is a high likelihood that they might trip over the 2”x12” board placed on its end and secured to it isn’t easily kicked over.
+Most people don’t step 12″ in height when they walk…they trip!

-- If you really want to go all the way using sandbags or equivalent, build you a little firing pit wherein you can place yourself.
+- If you really want to go all the way…use sandbags or equivalent.
+Build you a little firing pit wherein you can place yourself.
 The protection will reduce the chances of you being shot as they come through the door.
 Place it where you can shoot directly at and through the doorway.
 Make the pit tall enough that you can lie down behind the protection and easily see your surroundings.

 - Make sure you have plenty of loaded magazines to easily swap out, and be proficient at swapping mags under pressure.
 That means practice it, especially in the dark.

-- Slathering a whole bunch of oil or axle grease on the floor, especially with BB’s rolling around to reduce their footing might help as well.
+- Slathering a whole bunch of oil or axle grease on the floor, especially with BB’s or marbles rolling around to reduce their footing might help as well.